SUNYFredonia/homepage/_posts/slides/2014-08-22-share-in-the-joy-of-discovery-with-bill-nye-the-science-guy.md

 imageUrl: "https://dl.dropboxusercontent.com/u/64133716/Homepage/Slides/bill_nye.jpg"
 ---

-Come hear Bill Nye, "The Science Guy," today -- for FREE!
-At 3:30 p.m. in the Steele Hall Fieldhouse.
-Doors open at 2:30 p.m.
+All tickets available to see Bill Nye, "The Science Guy," have been distributed.
+Doors will open at 2:30 p.m. for the 3:30 p.m. lecture in the Steele Hall Fieldhouse.